 3. Get a Line of Credit

-Use a personal line of credit from a bank or credit union to consolidate your debt.
+Another debt consolidation alternative involves using a personal line of credit from a bank or credit union to consolidate your debt.
 You don’t need to own a home or property to qualify for a personal line of credit and you may be able to get a credit decision and access to the cash you need to pay off other debts in just a couple of days.

-The interest rate you pay on a line of credit depends on your credit.
+Again, the interest rate you pay on a line of credit depends on your credit.
 And you may qualify for additional discounts on the interest rate if you have deposit or other accounts at the bank or credit union.
 Be sure to ask.

 This article has been updated.
 It was originally published on January 23, 2014.